Davit Bek, Armenia

 Davit Bek (Դավիթ Բեկ) is a village in the Kapan Municipality of the Syunik Province in Armenia.
-It is named after the Armenian patriotic leader David Bek.
+Located in the Kashun river valley, 28 kilometers from the regional center of Kapan, it lies 1150 meters above sea level.
+It is named after the Armenian patriotic leader Davit Bek.

 The village is the birthplace of Aram Manukian, the Armenian revolutionary leader and the founder of the First Republic of Armenia.
 The Surp Gayane Church of Davit Bek was opened in 2008.